libp2p/js-libp2p/README.md

 ## Usage

-> **Disclamer - We haven't solidified [libp2p interface](https://github.com/libp2p/interface-libp2p) yet, it might change at anytime.**
+> **Disclaimer - We haven't solidified [libp2p interface](https://github.com/libp2p/interface-libp2p) yet, it might change at anytime.**

 ### Extending libp2p skeleton

 libp2p becomes very simple and basically acts as a glue for every module that compose this library.
 Since it can be highly customized, it requires some setup.
-What we recommend is to have a libp2p build for the system you are developing taking into account in your needs (e.g. for a browser working version of libp2p that acts as the network layer of IPFS, we have a built and minified version that browsers can require)
+What we recommend is to have a libp2p build for the system you are developing taking into account in your needs (e.g. for a browser working version of libp2p that acts as the network layer of IPFS, we have a built and minified version that browsers can require).

 ### libp2p API